-Positions and offices held or currently holding with the registrant Term of office as director / officer and period already served Accounting Manager (April 30, 2013 N/A to Present) Business experience for the past five (5) years Accounting Manager (April 30, 2013 to present) Accounting Manager RASLAG CORP.
-ANGELES POWER, INC. Accounting Manager (January 1, 2008 to January 31, 2021) Accounting Supervisor (January 1, 2003 to December 31, ANOLLES FOWER, INC. 2007 Accounting Clerk III (November 8, 1994 to December 31, 2002) If a director/officer of a public or publicly listed company or company with secondary license issued by SEC, please identify the company and the position held and period served.
-N/A
+Positions and offices held or currently holding with the registrant Accounting Manager (April 30, 2013 to Present) Term of office as director / officer and period already served N/A Business experience for the past five (5) years Accounting Manager (April 30, 2013 to present) RASLAG CORP.
+Accounting Manager (January 1, 2008 to January 31, 2021) Accounting Supervisor (January 1, 2003 to December 31, 2007 Accounting Clerk III (November 8, 1994 to December 31, 2002) ANGELES POWER, INC. If a director/officer of a public or publicly listed company or company with secondary license issued by SEC, please N/A identify the company and the position held and period served.